joaoeira/lanyon/_posts/2020-04-29-usingtwitterasalearningengine.md

 As time passes, it becomes harder not to become embroiled with the idiosyncratic expectations and rules of Twitter.
 It’s not that we forget there’s a world outside of it, it’s that we mistake it for the world.
 Because it’s all we see, we think it’s all there is.
 The latest storm to take over Twitter is confused for something that people, real people, flesh and blood people, actually care about.
 The truth of the matter is that very few of them know anything about what goes on there.

-{% marginnote "marginnote 3" "The only person I know close to me who also is a heavy user of Twitter is my mother, and she’s a shitposter." %}

 By taking periodic breaks from Twitter you’ll be reminded of that, and when you return you will do so with clearer eyes that are better able to separate what matters from what doesn’t.

 ## Once in a while, purge.